Is Sun Exposure Good or Bad For You?

 Are Vitamin D Supplements Enough?

-In my opinion, supplements are never enough because there is no comparison with supplements versus foods (but necessary to take for some).
+In my opinion, supplements are never enough.
+There is no comparison between supplements and foods (but they are necessary for some).

-The body gets good vitamin D from food sources, like oily fish: mackerel, sardines, tuna, salmon, red meat, egg yolks and mushrooms, throughout these times.
+The body gets good vitamin D from food sources like mackerel, sardines, tuna, salmon, red meat, egg yolks, and mushrooms throughout these times.

 Food is medicine.

-Note: a low inflammation, gut healthy lifestyle supports your liver, immunity, cells, blood; everything!
+Note: a low inflammation, gut-healthy lifestyle supports your liver, immunity, cells, blood, and everything!

-The bioavailability of nutrients in foods are always better than supplements because it is hard to increase serum levels via supplement alone.
+The bioavailability of nutrients in foods is always better than supplements because it is hard to increase serum levels via supplements alone.

-It doesn’t even have to be organic but food is always a better way of attaining the right nutrients.
+It doesn’t even have to be organic, but food is always a better way of attaining the proper nutrients.

-Which is why I am not a great fan of veganism because there shouldn’t be a need for supplements.
+I am not a great fan of veganism because supplements shouldn’t be needed.

 We should be getting everything we need from a balanced diet.

-(There are so many vegan and vegetarian recipes on the Eat Burn Sleep program but in order to achieve optimum health, there’s special advice and support in how to implement animal products back into your diet).
+(There are so many vegan and vegetarian recipes on the Eat Burn Sleep program, but to achieve optimum health, there’s a specialized advice section on reintroducing animal protein back into your diet again).

-You may also be interested in watching the video I made about why I don’t think that being a vegan is a good move for optimum health and about my findings about supplements before you purchase any.
+Watch the videos about why I don’t think being a vegan is a good move for optimum health and about my findings about supplements before you purchase any.

 Is Everyone Dairy Intolerant?

-Vitamin D is also present in dairy (but I don’t recommend dairy for so many reasons) but it is hard to digest.
+Vitamin D is also present in dairy (but I don’t recommend dairy for many reasons), but it is hard to digest.

-Although, it is interesting to note that people that come from Northern Europe are more likely to be carrying the gene that produces lactase – which allows them to digest lactose in the milk.
+Although, it is interesting to note that people from Northern Europe are more likely to carry the gene that produces lactase, which allows them to digest lactose in the milk.

-This means that these people will be able to extract vitamin D from dairy.
-Whereas, I can’t because I am from Morocco.
+This means that these people can extract vitamin D from dairy.
+However, I can’t because I am from Morocco.

-Unfortunately, many Covid-19 fatalities were linked with vitamin D deficiency.
+Unfortunately, many Covid-19 fatalities were linked to vitamin D deficiency.

-People that had less sun were more affected by the corona virus because vitamin D is an immune regulator.
+The coronavirus affected people with less sun because vitamin D is an immune regulator.

-Maintaining a good serum level is imperative to reduce many conditions, both physically and mentally.
+Maintaining a good serum level is imperative to reduce many physical and mental conditions.

-Without vitamin D, bones do not form properly, causing rickets in children and osteoporosis in women and men and go on to form a painful disease called osteomalacia.
+Without vitamin D, bones do not form properly, causing rickets in children and osteoporosis in women and men, and they go on to develop a painful disease called osteomalacia.

-Breastfed infants of women who are vitamin D deficient are also at great risk.
+Breastfed infants of women who are vitamin D deficient are also at significant risk.

 Should I Avoid the Sun on Statins?

-You may be interested in watching the video I have done about Cholesterol in the Videos section.
+You may be interested in watching the video about Cholesterol in the Videos section.

 Sunshine Exposure and Cancer

-Sun exposure and skin cancer surfaced in the late nineteenth century and people were cautioned to steer clear of the midday sun and not expose themselves to direct sunlight for more than ten minutes a day.
+Sun exposure and skin cancer surfaced in the late nineteenth century.
+People were cautioned to steer clear of the midday sun and not expose themselves to direct sunlight for more than ten minutes daily.

-Three types of skin cancer became common around the world and the message was that too much sun caused skin cancer.
+Three types of skin cancer became common worldwide, and the message was that too much sun caused skin cancer.

 Yet, did you know that too little sunshine can be detrimental to other cancers?

-Studies show that scientists are worried about the emphasis on avoiding skin cancer, which obscures the larger concerns of diseases which can be treated with sun exposure.
+Studies show that scientists are worried about the emphasis on avoiding skin cancer, which obscures the larger concerns of diseases that can be treated with sun exposure.

-Too little vitamin D in the body is linked to major illnesses
+Too little vitamin D in the body is linked to significant illnesses.

 Members can read specialized advice for cancer prevention and recovery support here.